maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 ## Answer tests  ##

-Two units answer tests are provided.
+Six units answer tests are provided.
 These are designed to accept a single answer with units such as `12.3*m/s`.
 This will not work with sets, lists, matrices, equations etc.  Both the teacher and student must answer in this form.

 Each answer test splits up the answer into two parts.
-  * The numerical part, which is tested with ATNumSigFigs.
+  * The numerical part, which is tested with one of the three numerical tests ATNumSigFigs, ATNumRelative or ATNumAbsolute.
 Use the appropriate options for this test.
   * The units.
 All non-numerical variable names are considered to be units.
 Hence, you cannot use other variables with this test.

 This answer test establishes if the student has